anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 7: Order Confirmation
+### Step 7: Send Order Confirmation

-Option 1 PNG with message body

-Create MEDIA TEMPLATE (media/body)
+You have multiple options for confirming the order:

+**Option 1: Send PNG Receipt with Message Body**

+Create and send a media template with a PNG receipt and confirmation message.

 <details>
   <summary>Click to view the code</summary>